bradphelan/jasminerice/README.md

 	gem "jasminerice"

-Now add a route to the end of your config.routes
+Now add a route to the end of your config.routes but only for development and test

+	if ["development", "test"].include?
+Rails.env
 		mount Jasminerice::Engine => "/jasmine"
+	end

 Create a single file called